MaxAndersson/yhl18cmt/Alexander/Assignment2/Assignment2.md

 ## Alexander Stenmark
 ### Task 1
 #### Continuous Integration vs. Continuous Delivery
+Continuous integration, means that we have our source code versioned controlled through e.g., git, and that we do automatic integration tests, and unit tests.
+For it to work ideally we need to often commit to our git repository.
+Thus we are able to quickly and easily able to find errors.

+Continuous Delivery, means that we take it a step further and we have review of the code and staging into an actual release, but not actually deployed to production, as with Continuous delivery we have a manual step before we push it into production.

 #### Jenkins vs. Gitlab
+Jenkins, is very heavily plugin based with the pros and cons involved with that.
+It is free to use.
+It can be split away from your code repository.

+Gitlab, is an environment you can run on premises or as SaaS from Gitlab, at a cost for the more advanced features or more runner time.
+There's also the fact that gitlab is a full environment from version control to deployment.

 #### SDN (Software Defined Networks)

 #### OpenFlow

 #### Control Plane vs. Data Plane

 #### Microservices
 ##### *Api Gateway*

 ##### *What a Service is.*

 ##### *Advantages of Microservices*

 ##### *Limitations/Pitfalls of Microservices*

 ##### *Service Discovery*

 #### Inter-Service Communication

 ##### *REST*

 ##### *RPI / RPC*

 ##### *gRPC*

 ##### *Message Queues (alt.
 Service Bus)*

 ##### *AMQP*

 ##### *RabbitMQ & Kafka*

 #### Storage
 ##### *Openstack Cinder vs. GlusterFs*

 ##### *Openstack Swift vs. S3 Storage*

 ##### *Block storage vs. File Storage vs. Object Storage*
 Block storage is that we only provide storage in the form of blocks, no filesystem or anything, just a place for storing bytes in general.